xiangivyli/data-science-portfolio/part_a_job_posting_linkedin_pipeline/README.md

   </p>

 <a id = "ch4"></a>
-# Chapter 4 Data Quality Check with Great Expectation
+# Chapter 4 Data Quality Check with Soda

-## Pre-requisites
-`requirements.txt` file: `airflow-provider-great-expectations==0.2.7`
-`packages.txt` file: `libgeos-c1v5`

-## Run test in DAG
+Data quality check is a must in the data pipeline, the foucs before transformation and after transformation are different

+## Data quality check before transformation

+Timepoint: after parquet files were imported into the BiQuery from Google Cloud Storage Check List:
+ - Each table still keeps the same number of records (to avoid data loss or repetition)
+ - Each column still keeps the same datatype (especially TIMESTAMP)

 Use `airflow-provider-great-expectations` package in Airflow.

-Add `json` file corresponding to each table in `include/gx/expectations` folder to list desired checks

-The test focus before transformation are the correct total account, the schema

-And the check passed as shown below
+## Data quality check after transformation

+Timepoint: after dbt transformed data and aggregated the reporting data Check List:
+ - The `job_id` is unique

 <a id = "ch5"></a>